 Applying the Guiding Principles:

-The document “Your Rights in Research provides an information sheet for people taking part in forced migration research.
+The document “Your Rights in Research" (see document in different languages below) provides an information sheet for people taking part in forced migration research.
 It discusses what voluntary, informed consent is, their right to privacy and confidentiality, and the researcher’s obligation to do no harm.